Spring Equinox Astrology And The Sun At 0º Aries!

 Spring Has Sprung With The Turning Of The Wheel...

-While you may think the new year falls on January 1st, there’s another “new year” you can observe.
+While you may think new years falls on January 1st, there’s another “New Year” you can observe.

-Stars re-align during the Spring Equinox on or around March 20th, an event marked astrologically by the sun moving into Aries, which is the first zodiac sign.
+Stars re-align during the Spring Equinox on or around March 20th, an event marked astrologically by the sun moving into Aries, which is the very first zodiac sign.

 0º Aries: Spring Equinox Astrology

 This signals a shift in energy, as the Sun appears in the sign of the Ram, initiating, trailblazer Aries.

 Aries is a Cardinal Zodiac Sign (like Cancer, Libra, and Capricorn).